Billy Liar (song)

 "Billy Liar" is the debut single by the Decemberists.
-Deriving its title from the English novel Billy Liar, the song also references "Nogood Boyo" of Dylan Thomas' Under Milk Wood and appears to generally talk about a young man's boredom during long summer days.
+Deriving its title from the English novel and British New Wave film, Billy Liar, the song also references "No good Boyo" of Dylan Thomas's Under Milk Wood and appears to generally talk about a young man's boredom during long summer days.
 Musically, it has an upbeat, somewhat piano-driven, rather poppy sound.

+The single peaked at number 24 on the US Billboard charts in October 2004.